-186. Timely and effective recruitment of staff implementing a competitive and transparent process remains a priority.
-As of November 2014, out of 89 approved posts, 83 positions are either filled or under active recruitment and 6 are vacant.
-Staff represent 41 nationalities, 49% of which are female and 51% are male.
+178. Timely and effective recruitment of staff implementing a competitive and transparent process remains a priority.
+As of September 2014, out of 89 approved posts, 83 positions are either filled or under active recruitment and 6 are vacant.
+Of the 83 positions, 75 Fixed-term staff on-board represent 41 nationalities, 49 % of which are female and 51 % male.

-187. Over 7,000 applications were received in response to 29 vacancies announced during 2014, with the average number of applicants per vacancy continuing to increase compared to previous years, demonstrating increasing interest in employment with the Agency.
+179. Close to 6,000 applications were received in response to various vacancies announced during 2014 with the average number of applicants per vacancy continuing to increase compared to previous years, demonstrating increasing interest in employment with the Agency.
 To ensure a transparent process and selection of the best candidates for the vacant positions, candidates are being assessed through a standardised process involving a panel of staff members at appropriate levels.
 All recommendations are reviewed and approved by the Director-General before the final selection and appointments are made.

-188. In addition to the Junior Professional Associate and Internship programmes that enable young professionals to gain renewable energy and administrative experience, seven individuals from three Members are serving the Agency under loan arrangements.
-One is provided by the Government of China and assigned to CSP in Abu Dhabi; two are supported by the Government of Japan and are working with SMED in Abu Dhabi and IITC Bonn; and four are loaned from the United Arab Emirates, working with the SMED, CSP, KPFC and AMS, all based in Abu Dhabi.
-Two loan arrangements relating to additional individuals loaned from the United Arab Emirates to be assigned in support of the IITC work in Bonn are currently underway.
+180. In addition to the Junior Professional Associate and Internship programmes that enable young professionals to gain renewable energy and administrative experience, seven loan arrangements have been concluded so far with three Member states and seven individuals are currently serving the Agency in different positions thereunder.
+Out of the seven positions, one supported by the Government of China and working with the Country Support and Partnerships Division (CSP) based in Abu Dhabi; two are supported by the Government of Japan and are working with the Strategic Management and Executive Direction (SMED) and the IRENA Innovation Technology Centre (IITC) based in Abu Dhabi and Bonn respectively; and four are supported by the Government of the United Arab Emirates, working with the Strategic Management and Executive Direction (SMED), the Country Support and Partnerships Division (CSP), the Knowledge Policy and Finance Centre (KPFC) and the Administration and Management Services Division (AMS), all based in Abu Dhabi.